 One of the jobs that we have had to do time and time again at various permaculture farms, is clean the land of brambles, grass and weeds.
-We will manage these problems by rotational animal grazing rather than using machines and manpower.
-This in turn saves petrol on strimmers and countless man hours and at the same time makes these ‘problem’ plants and weeds useful as they feed the animals that then provide us with some resources.
+We will try manage these problems by rotational animal grazing saving petrol on strimmers and countless man hours and at the same time makes these ‘problem’ plants and weeds useful as they feed the animals that then provide us with some resources.

-Goats – Goats are wonderful animals and most people have them on their farms in Portugal.
+Goats – We got baby Goats in May 2017 and sold them 5 months later.
+Goats are wonderful animals and most people have them on their farms in Portugal.
 They can help to clear shrubs, weeds and if you’re not careful, healthy trees too.
 They turn these into goat’s milk which makes the most wonderful cheese and of course meat as well if you want.
-We have two female goats who live in a stone animal house at night and roam different parts of our land in the day.
+They really could eat everything if lefty confined to a small area with plants you do not want, but when free roaming they would always escape over a fence into the neighbours plot.
+Due to our desire to not chain animals and grow trees, we will not be getting goats again for a very long time and not before we have built them good housing and fencing.

 Ducks – Unlike chickens, they do not cause as much damage to the vegetable patch but have eaten a lot of our cabbages and they eat other food sources such as snails that chickens don’t eat and thus help give us all round protection from little critters that would like to eat our food.
 These guys also shed useful feathers and can produce delicious meat.
-We first kept our ducks near the house but there was no pond for them, we now have them in a lovely duck house at night and they free range around the lake during the day.
+We first kept our ducks near the house but there was no pond for them, we then moved them into a lovely duck house at night and they free range around the lake during the day.
+When selling our goats, we decided to also get rid of the ducks to try and reduce daily tasks and job lists as fencing needs to be installed to keep the dogs away from them.
+We will reintroduce these lovely creates into a food forest created just for them next to our new lake.

 Worms – These are Invertebrate animals and they should be kept in every household.
-They quickly turn left over raw vegetables and fruits into rich soil and produce a liquid fertilizer called ‘Worm Tea’ for the gardens.
-Since we started keeping worms in a small container in our house in Singapore, we hardly sent anything to the landfill at all.
+They quickly turn left over raw vegetables, fruits or manure into rich soil and produce a liquid fertilizer called ‘Worm Tea’ for the gardens.
+Since we started keeping worms in a small container in our house in Singapore, we hardly sent any food waste to the landfill at all.
 The amount of worms double every six months and then can be used as a wonderful treat for plant beds to aerate the soil and for poultry to feast on.
-We have two worries, one we feed with food scraps and the other with our duck and goat shit
+We have two wormaries, one we feed with food scraps and the other with manure.

 Cats – Cats help to keep mice and rat populations at bay.
-We have three kittens who are are about the size of a mouse.
+We have two small cats who complexly fail at their task due to being spoilt by their owners.

 Dogs – We will definitely need a couple of dogs to help protect and control our animals, and provide companionship to our family and community.
 But above all, they will act as an alarm for any intruders.
 These dogs will have thousands of square meters of land to live in and will be the happiest doggies in the world!
 We got two cute dogs in Jan 2017.